The belly; the part of the body that contains all of the structures between the chest and pelvis.

 Also called radiation therapy; treatment of cancer with irradiation.

 Cancer that can be surgically removed.
-These tumors may lie within the pancreas or extend beyond it, but there is no involvement of the critical arteries or veins in the area.
+In pancreatic cancer, these tumors may lie within the pancreas or extend beyond it, but there is no involvement of the critical arteries or veins in the area.
 There is no evidence of any spread to areas outside of the tissue removed during a typical surgery for pancreatic cancer.

 Characteristics, habits, or environmental exposures shown to increase the odds of developing a disease.

-Any objective evidence of a disease, eg, evidence perceptible to the examining physician.
+Any objective evidence of a disease, for example, evidence perceptible to the examining physician.
 (See also Symptoms.)

 A drug that is used as the only treatment.